lambda-client/lambda/.github/pull_request_template.md

 ---
-name: Pull request
+name: Quick description of the pull
-about: Feature or change for this repo
+about: What feature or change was made
-labels: review-pending
 ---

 **Describe the pull**